NCBI-Codeathons/pubmed-codeathon-team1/README.md

 # ABSTRACT
-The goal of JUST RETRIEVAL is to describe any potential biases that exist in search results based on PubMed Best Search Algorithm in comparing the retrieved results between different pages as well as to search results from a different search algorithm (date sort algorithm).
+The goal of JUST RETRIEVAL is to describe any potential biases that exist in search results based on PubMed Best Search Algorithm in comparing the retrieved results between different pages as well as to search results from a different search algorithm (publication date sort algorithm).

 # INTRODUCTION
 _Include some background information from the literature review on why is it important to study bias in 1) research, 2) information retrieval and specifically, why is it important to evaluate PubMed best search for any biases_